backstage/backstage/plugins/graphql-backend/README.md

 By default, your graphql context will contain a `Dataloader` for retrieving records from the Catalog by their GraphQL ID.
 Most of the time this is all you will need.
-However, sometimes you will need to load data not just from the Backstage catalog, but from a differnt data source entirely.
+However, sometimes you will need to load data not just from the Backstage catalog, but from a different data source entirely.
 To do this, you will need to write a custom data loader.

 > ⚠️Caution!
 If you find yourself wanting to load data directly from a